Administration & Supervision

 Choosing the right degree within our program is important to ensuring that you achieve an outcome that supports your career goals.
 Let us help guide you through your choices.

 By earning an M.Ed. in Administration & Supervision, you will learn how to guide the teaching of excellent instructors, manage the complex needs of students and parents, and help orchestrate school reform.
-This innovative program provides unique core classes and an elective class tailored to your interests.
+This innovative program provides unique core classes providing field-based learning mentored by your local school leaders.
 It concludes with a meaningful administrative internship that is individually designed for you to promote your growth and development.
 This program is offered part-time for working professionals in Charlottesville, Falls Church and Richmond.

 Ph.D. in Education